jasonboc/bank-marketing/README.md

 - Half of the clients were contacted by the bank for the second time and most of them are contacted by one to three times.
 However, some clients are contacted by 58 times at most, which is abnormal.
 It may be because these clients have special needs from the bank.
 - Most clients are contacted recently or never been contacted and only a few has been contacted a few years ago.
 - Most clients hasn't been contacted before this compaign and only a few get contacted many times.
-- Furthermore, the age is little bit skewed which could potentially bias our model later on.
-In a subsequent step, we will apply log transformation at least on the age feature.
+- Furthermore,  age,balance,pdays and previous are a little bit skewed which could potentially bias our model later on.
+In a subsequent step, we will apply log transformation on these features.

 ## Correlation between numerical features
 <img src="images/heat.png" width=800 >